+Verizon's Transparency Report presents the number of demands we received from law enforcement in the United States and other countries where we did business during the second half of 2024.
 Verizon has teams that carefully review each demand we receive.
 We do not produce information in response to all demands we receive.
-During the second half of 2022, we did not release records in response to approximately 10% of all demands we received.
-Specifically, we did not release records in response to approximately 10% of the subpoenas we received and approximately 11% of the warrants and orders we received.
+During the second half of 2024, we did not release records in response to approximately 10% of all demands we received.
+Specifi ally, we did not release records in response to approximately 9% of the subpoenas we received and approximately 13% of the warrants and orders we received.
 We may decline to release records for a number of reasons.
-In some instances, including situations when a different type of legal process is needed for the type of information requested, the legal demand is invalid and therefore rejected.
-Often, we receive valid demands seeking information about a phone number serviced by a different provider, meaning that we have no records to produce.
+In some instances, including situations when a di erent type of legal process is needed for the type of information requested, the legal demand is invalid and therefore rejected.
+Often, we receive valid demands seeking information about a phone number serviced by a di erent provider, meaning that we have no records to produce.
 Likewise, we regularly receive demands seeking data that we do not possess.
 This includes situations where we do not collect the type of data that law enforcement seeks or where the requested data is beyond our retention periods.